jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Fetch Monitor Metrics via Azure API.md

-The get_azure_monitor_metrics function is a Python function used to retrieve Azure monitor metrics.
-It is executed in the FrontServer and takes the Azure Tenant API Server Instance ID, resource ARN, API version, and URL parameters as input.
-The function returns the JSON response body of the HTTP request to the Azure monitor metrics API.
+The `GetMonitorMetrics` function is a static method in the `NBAzureAPILibrary` class that fetches Azure resource metrics from the Azure Insights module using the Azure Monitor REST API.
+The function takes four parameters:

 # Function Signature

-> def get_azure_monitor_metrics(api_server_id: str, resource_arn: str, api_version: str, url_params: Dict[str, str]) -> Dict[str, Any]:
+> def GetMonitorMetrics(api_server_id: str, azure_resource_uri: str, api_version: str, url_params: Dict[str, str]) -> Dict[str, Any]:

 ### Input Parameters:
- - `api_server_id` - The Azure Tenant API Server Instance ID saved in Device.
-This is a string value.
+ - `api_server_id`(str) - The Azure Tenant API Server Instance ID saved in Device.
- - `resource_arn` - The resource ARN of the Azure resource whose metrics you want to retrieve.
-This is a string value.
+ - `azure_resource_uri`(str) - The resource identifier for the Azure resource whose metrics are to be fetched.
- - `api_version` - The API version to use for the Azure monitor metrics API.
+ - `api_version`(str)(optional) - The API version to use for the Azure monitor metrics API.
 This is a string value.
+This parameter is optional and defaults to None.
- - `url_params` - A dictionary containing additional URL parameters to use when calling the Azure monitor metrics API.
-This is a dictionary with string keys and values.
+ - `url_params`(dic)(optional) - A dictionary containing additional URL parameters to use when calling the Azure monitor metrics API.
+This parameter is optional and defaults to '2018-01-01'.

 ### Output:
 > resp_body_json: The JSON response body of the HTTP request to the Azure monitor metrics API.
 This is a dictionary with string keys and values.